bonyet/lime/README.md

 2. Arithmetic
 3. Functions

-Not exactly the largest list, by any means, but it's a start.
+Not exactly the largest list by any means, but it's a start.

 This file will be changed to include documentation and examples once the language is in a usable state.

-Currently, paths in the premake5.lua file are hard-coded, so you won't be able to build the project files (I know, I'm so kind).
+Currently, paths in the premake5.lua file are hard-coded to fit my directory structure, so you won't be able to build the project files (I know, I'm so kind).
+There are also **lots** of issues I am aware of in the code.
+Many of them are marked with TODOs, but any more subtle ones that you can see, feel free to open an issue or whatever the cool github people do.